jessp01/crash-course-in/courses/apt_dpkg_deb/apt_dpkg_deb.md

   (and everyone's who's contributed to it since)

+Resources for this course can be found at my [Crash course in...](https://github.com/jessp01/crash-course-in) repo.
+Contributions (as well as shares) are welcomed.

+## Final note

 Psst..
 Liked this content and have a role I could be a good fit for?
 I’m open to suggestions.
 See https://packman.io/#contact for ways to contact me.

 Cheers,
+Jesse